Source code

 // Anything here is in a loop which can traverse to the

-// variable we are handling, so remove it from the map, it's invalid
+// variable we are handling, so it's invalid at

 in_loop = true;